 Not surprisingly, dogs are prohibited from virtually every beach in the Eastern Suburbs of Sydney, including popular beaches such as Bondi Beach and Coogee Beach.
 Dogs are strictly not allowed on any beach in the Waverley and Randwick council areas, even on a leash.
 However, there are some harbour beaches in the Woollahra council area that do permit dogs…

-Additionally, there is a proposal at the moment by Woollahra council to increase the number of off-leash areas in the council area, including beaches.
-The proposal is currently being exhibited to the public, but if it goes ahead, both Kutti Beach and Rose Bay Park will change from on-leash to off-leash, plus there will be new off-leash dog beaches at Gibson Beach and Robertson Beach in Watsons Bay.
-Hopefully this will happen in 2024.
+There was recently a proposal by Woollahra council to increase the number of off-leash areas in the council area, including beaches.
+If the proposal went ahead, both Kutti Beach and Rose Bay Park would change from on-leash to off-leash, plus there would be new off-leash dog beaches at Gibson Beach and Robertson Beach in Watsons Bay.

 #1 Rose Bay Dog Beach, Rose Bay